NoahGX/Uber-ETL-Analytics/README.md

 - Itemized fares
 - Rate types
 - Payment types
-- Driver-reported passenger counts/
+- Driver-reported passenger counts\
-The specific dataset used in this project can be found here: https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page / More information about the dataset is available on the NYC Taxi and Limousine Commission website.
+The specific dataset used in this project can be found here: https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page \
+More information about the dataset is available on the NYC Taxi and Limousine Commission website.

 ## Output